MonashMath/SCI1022/Git.md

 This is an **example** README.md file
 ```

-The first argument to the `git clone` is the clone URL (yours will differ, replace `amartinhuertas` by your GitHub username).
+The first argument to the `git clone` command is the clone URL (yours will differ, replace `amartinhuertas` by your GitHub username).
 The clone URL of a project in GitHub can be obtained from the home page of the project, as shown in [Figure 8](#fig_github_clone_url).

 <a name="fig_github_clone_url"></a> <img src="figures/github_clone_url.png" alt="" width="100%"/><br>
 Figure 8.
 Obtaining the clone URL from the GitHub's repository home page.